 High Option Benefits You pay Medical services provided by physicians: Preventive Care Services No copayments for preventive care services.
 This includes items such as, but not limited to, immunizations, physical examinations and screenings as appropriate and recommended by U.S. Preventive Services Task Force.
 Please refer to Section 5 of the brochure for more detail.
-Diagnostic and treatment services provided in the office \$25 per visit to your Primary Care Physician (PCP) for ages 18 and older, \$0 copayment for children under 18 \$5 per visit virtual visit \$35 per Tier 1 premium-designated specialist / \$50 per non-premium-designated specialist Services provided by a hospital: • Inpatient \$150 per day up to \$750 per admission Outpatient Surgical \$150 copayment per visit at approved free standing surgical facility \$300 copayment per visit outpatient surgical facility charge at hospital Emergency benefits: In or out-of-area \$150 per visit Mental health and substance abuse treatment: Regular cost sharing Prescription drugs: Plan retail pharmacy and Specialty Pharmaceuticals Tier 1: \$10; Tier 2: \$40; Tier 3: \$85; Tier 4: \$175 Plan mail order for up to a 90-day fill Tier 1: \$25; Tier 2: \$100; Tier 3: \$212.50; Tier 4: \$437.50 Vision care: \$35 specialist copayment for eye refraction exam every year
+Diagnostic and treatment services \$25 per visit to your Primary Care Physician (PCP) for ages 18 and older, \$0 copayment for children under 18 provided in the office \$5 per visit virtual visit \$50 per non-premium-designated specialist /\$35 per Tier 1 premium-designated specialist Services provided by a hospital: Inpatient \$150 per day up to \$750 per admission Outpatient Surgical \$150 copayment per visit at approved free standing surgical facility \$300 copayment per visit outpatient surgical facility charge at hospital Emergency benefits: In or out-of-area \$150 per visit Mental health and substance use disorder treatment: Regular cost sharing Prescription drugs: Plan retail pharmacy and Specialty Pharmaceuticals Tier 1: \$10; Tier 2: \$40; Tier 3: \$85; Tier 4: \$175 Plan mail order for up to a 90-day fill Tier 1: \$25; Tier 2: \$100; Tier 3: \$212.50; Tier 4: \$437.50